corda/corda-docs/content/en/docs/cenm/1.3/pki-tool.md

 ]
 ```

-See the example configurations below to see these config blocks being used in a complete file.
+See the example configurations below to see these configuration blocks being used in a complete file.

 ###### Azure Key Vault